Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Case Studies

-Since the Index of Economic Freedom is updated annually, it would be interesting to visually compare the data from the year 2019 and the current one -- 2023.
-This can be easily done using WMSD-space, as shown in Figure~\ref{fig:2019_2023_comparison} for four exemplary countries: Chile, Uruguay, Suriname, and Venezuela.
-Observe, that under a particular aggregation ($\mathsf{R_{\mathbf{w}}}(\mathbf{v})$) and weight vector ($\mathbf{w_{3}}=[0.50, 1.00, 0.25, 0.25]$) the shape of the WMSD-space and the isolines of the aggregation function are fixed.
+Since the Index of Economic Freedom is updated annually, it would also be interesting to visually compare the data from 2019 and 2023.
+This can be easily done using WMSD-space.
+In Figure~\ref{fig:2019_2023_comparison}, we show such a comparison for four countries countries: Chile, Uruguay, Suriname, and Venezuela.
+Observe that under a particular aggregation ($\mathsf{R_{\mathbf{w}}}(\mathbf{v})$) and weight vector ($\mathbf{w_{3}}=[0.50, 1.00, 0.25, 0.25]$) the shape of the WMSD-space and the isolines of the aggregation function are fixed.
 Thus, the comparison of the data from various years only requires superimposing that data on the WMSD-space.
 The countries' positions in the year 2019 are depicted by solid circles, whereas empty circles mark the countries' positions in 2023.
-This dynamic perspective shows that Venezuela's and Uruguay's positions improved, while Suriname's and Chile's got worse.
-As a result, Venezuela outranks Suriname, and Uruguay outranks Chile in 2023, which was not the case in 2019.
+This dynamic perspective shows that Venezuela's and Uruguay's positions improved while Suriname's and Chile's got worse.
+As a result, in 2023, Venezuela outranks Suriname and Uruguay outranks Chile, which was not the case in 2019.
 All of the considered ranking transitions resulted from the changes on both $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$.
 A closer inspection reveals that out of the four considered countries, Chile is characterized by the biggest decrease in $mean^{01}_\mathbf{w}(\mathbf{v})$, which directly caused Chile's drop in the ranking.
 On the other hand, the description of Venezuela in terms of the analyzed criteria became notably diversified, which was reflected by the biggest change in $std^{01}_\mathbf{w}(\mathbf{v})$.
-Since Venezuela is situated in the left-hand side of the WMSD-space ($mean^{01}_\mathbf{w}(\mathbf{VEN})<\frac{mean(\mathbf{w_{3}})}{2}=0.25$) such an increase of the variety had a positive effect on the country's ranking position.
-The above considerations show that WMSD-space is a useful tool not only for visualizing the impact that weight and aggregations have on the final rankings, but also for analyzing changes in rankings over time.
+Since Venezuela is situated in the left-hand side of the WMSD-space ($mean^{01}_\mathbf{w}(\mathbf{VEN})<\frac{mean(\mathbf{w_{3}})}{2}=0.25$) such an increase of variety had a positive effect on the country's ranking position.
+The above considerations show that WMSD-space is a useful tool not only for visualizing the impact that weight and aggregations have on the final rankings but also for analyzing changes in rankings over time.